Unipotent Ideals and Harish-Chandra Bimodules: Finite covers of filtered quantizations

 Finally, it is evident from the constructions that $\bullet^\dagger$ and $\bullet_{\dagger}$ respect good filtrations.
 For example, a good filtration on $\mathcal{B}\in \HC(\A_\lambda)$ gives rise to a filtration on $\mathcal{B}_\dagger$.
 To see this, we note that the microlocalization and global section functors as well as all equivalences in (\ref{eq:compos_equiv}) preserve good filtrations (and the functors (\ref{eq:compos_equiv}) are equivalences of the categories of filtered objects).

-\subsection{Finite covers of filtered quantizations}
+\section{Finite covers of filtered quantizations}

-Let $X$ be a conical symplectic singularity and let $\cA^X=\cA^X_{\lambda}$ be a filtered quantization of $\CC[X]$ (here we introduce our convention, used throughout the paper, of writing the underlying variety of a filtered quantization as a superscript).
+Let $X$ be a conical symplectic singularity and let $\cA^X=\cA^X_{\lambda}$ be a filtered quantization of $\CC[X]$ (here we introduce the convention, adopted throughout the paper, of indicating the underlying variety of a filtered quantization as a superscript).
 Let $p: \widetilde{X} \to X$ be a finite cover, as defined in Section \ref{subsec:finitecovers}.

 \begin{definition} A \emph{cover of} $\cA^X$ (with respect to the map $p:\widetilde{X} \to X$) is a filtered quantization $\cA^{\widetilde{X}}$ of $\CC[\widetilde{X}]$ which admits a filtered algebra embedding $\cA^X\hookrightarrow \cA^{\widetilde{X}}$ such that the associated graded homomorphism is the pullback map $\CC[X]\hookrightarrow \CC[\widetilde{X}]$. \end{definition}